Fruit tree damage can be caused by many things. This week we’re focusing on identifying the damage caused by big pests.

 Kangaroos, wallabies, deer, rabbits, and hares spring to mind.
 They often inflict their worst damage at this time of year, especially on newly planted trees.

-Hares and rabbits in particular seem to absolutely love the fresh green bark of very young trees, whereas they’re more likely to leave the trees alone once they’re older and the bark is tough.
+Hares and rabbits, in particular, seem to absolutely love the fresh green bark of very young trees.
+They’re more likely to leave older trees alone once the bark has toughened up.

 The key to effective pest and disease management is to figure out how to protect your trees or fruit from the pest.

-Kangaroos will also nibble the top of young trees (they seem to find apical [tip] buds especially delicious), though much of the damage caused by kangaroos or wallabies often seems more incidental than purposeful, done by accident as they clumsily jump past the trees, resulting in this type of damage:
+However, much of the damage caused by kangaroos or wallabies seems more incidental than purposeful.
+It often happens by accident as they clumsily jump past the trees.
+It results in this type of damage:

 Another clue to identify the culprit animal that’s doing the damage is to look carefully on the ground for scats (or poo, as most of us call it).

-To help you figure out which animal might be responsible for eating your fruit trees, here’s some photos of other types of animal scats (thanks to ABC Science and The Wildlife Trusts for these photos):
+To help you figure out which animal might be responsible for eating your fruit trees, here are some photos of other types of animal scats (thanks to ABC Science and The Wildlife Trusts for these photos):